mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 - Hit the play button.
 The newly created bucket should be present.

-### Uploading a single file to s3 bucket
+### Uploading a single object to s3 bucket

-After confirming that the bucket was created successfully, its time we upload some objects to the bucket.
+After confirming that the bucket was created successfully, it's time we upload some objects to the bucket.
 The objects are the files.
 They can be images, videos, audios, texts, and so much more.
-In this article we will focus on images.
+In this article, we will focus on images.
 Feel free to choose any file you want.

 In `resolvers/mutation-resolvers.js` under `uploadObject()` function, we add up the functionality of uploading a single object to s3 bucket: